-The Americano and the Negroni are two refreshing cocktails based on the pleasantly bitter Italian aperitif.
-Campari's flavor is hard to describe and it seems to be in the "love it or hate it" category of spirits.
+A bitter Italian aperitif, Campari is a bright red spirit comprised of a blend of herbs spices and a hint of bitter orange.
+Most commonly found in the Americano and the Negroni cocktails, Campari's flavor is hard to point out since the ingredients are a deeply guarded secret.
 There's the bitter bite of rhubarb and orange, red berries, a strong herbaceous nose, and very floral flowers.
 That's why gin, with a similar flavor profile, is the best for mixing in Campari cocktails.

 Aperol comes in at only 11% ABV, while Campari packs more punch at 23% ABV.
-And interestingly, the alcohol content of both vary depending on which country they're being exported to.
-The Aperol Spritz (Aperol, prosecco, and a "spritz" of club soda) is the unofficial afternoon drink of Italy with its lower alcohol content.
-Negroni and Americanos are saved for the evening when passing out is universally more acceptable.
+And interestingly, the alcohol content of both varies depending on which country they're being exported to.
+The Aperol Spritz (Aperol, prosecco, and a "spritz" of club soda) is the unofficial afternoon drink of Italy with its lower alcohol content while Campari's Negroni and Americano cocktails are saved for the evening.

 There are other bitter liqueurs aside from Aperol that can be used as a Campari substitute.
 Hopefully, James Bond's bartender is up to date on these alternatives.
 Because if anybody needs a drink these days, it's an international spy.

 Tattersall Bitter Orange

 This Minneapolis distillery started producing this bitter liqueur made from three types of oranges and a secret blend of spices in 2015.
 This relatively new kid on the block does an impressive Americano interpretation.
 Check out all their creative spirits at this very cool distillery.